ax-falcon/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-lamp.md

    WILDCARD=*.$DOMAIN
    ```

    In the command, replace *Domain* with your registered domain name\.
+Remember to keep it lower case\.

    Example: